Searching for the American Dream

 Accessing the Data

-Available at the U.S. County and ZIP Code levels of geography, housing affordability measures are a complement to other Esri Demographics such as income and household growth.
+Available for all geographic levels for Esri’s 2019 demographic release, housing affordability measures are a complement to other Esri Demographics such as income and household growth.
 Accessing the Affording the American Dream? story map will provide a more detailed explanation of the relationship between housing affordability, income, and growth.

 To purchase Esri’s Housing Affordability Index (HAI) data set, please contact our data sales team at: email@example.com or call our toll-free number at: 1-800-292-2224.